OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

 - **Toggle**: You can activate or pause the connector from the **enabled toggle**.
 However, from the south list or from the display screen, you can also toggle the connector.

+## History settings
+For history capable South connectors (SQL, OPCUA...), intervals of data can be requested.
+These intervals can be quite large depending on the scan mode, or if a network failure occurred for a long time.
+In this case, the history settings allows you to split intervals into smaller intervals of **Max read interval** seconds.
+Each sub-intervals will be requested with a delay of **Read delay**.

 ## Specific section
 Connector specific settings.
 Refer to the appropriate connector to have more details.